 Most people would love a grand piano, but a wise person like yourself knows there is a time and place for everything and that is why you have thinking about the smaller option to start with.
 There are some great piano instruments here and we will compare each one, which will get your toddler on their way to becoming a great pianist.

 There are some general rules around getting a piano, but with toddler-pianos there are less.
-Generally, the focus is more about getting them used to the playing keys, hearing tones, feeling frets and thinking musically, which is ideal at such a young stage in their life and piano playing beginnings.
+Generally, the focus is more about getting them used to playing keys, hearing tones, feeling frets and thinking musically, which is ideal at such a young stage in their life and piano playing developments.

 Considerations When Choosing a Toddlers Piano

-Matching Age with Capacity – A toddler is between 1-3 years and the capacity of a 1 year old is different from a 3 year old, so making sure you appropriately choose the right piano that suits there own development rate.
+Matching Age with Capacity – A toddler is between 1-3 years and the capacity of a 1 year old is different from a 3 year old, so making sure you appropriately choose the right piano that suits there own development rate is crucial.

 Apps and Features – This is a great feature of some of the latest toddler designed pianos, which have built-in sounds, songs and help them distinguish tones and sounds.
 Some pianos even light up to naturally show the chord progression and make learning loads of fun and easy.
 Some pianos come with a mic and if your child is a singer then they can begin to sing their little hearts out whilst learning to play.

 What Price is right – There is usually 3 or 4 times the difference in price from the lowest to highest and choosing the right ones is really down to personal choice, but ideally make a purchase with one you don’t mind them playing once and never again.
 This is impossible, but this is usually my advice to young parents making these can of challenging decision, because disappointment isn’t good.

 Check out Below Some Great Toddler Pianos…